 - Examples of recent creative works, including links to videos (if available) hosted on a third-party service such as YouTube or Vimeo

 - Examples of recent field or work experience and school activities participated in

 1. Career Aspirations Essay — A single-page essay that describes what you would like to do upon graduation from high school.
 Indicate which colleges or universities you would like to attend and your reason for their selection.
 Also indicate the kinds of employment you hope to obtain once you complete your college education.

 2. 2.
 Creative Essay — An additional essay of no more than two pages that deals with the following topic: Which continuing television program, past or present, has most influenced your life and why?
 (Be sure to select a multiple-episode program, not a single program or mini-series.
 Also, do not select a newscast or news-oriented program such as 60 Minutes or Frontline.)

-The deadline for all entries is
+The deadline for all entries has passed

 following five networks: ABC, CBS, NBC, Fox, and HBO.
 Funding for the Mike Wallace Scholarship has been provided exclusively by CBS.
 The National Academy of Television Arts & Sciences gratefully acknowledges these contributions.